-Mercyhurst has no study abroad trips planned at this time.
-Mercyhurst will monitor CDC and State Department travel advisories on a regular basis and reserves the right to cancel any study abroad trip where travel would put students, faculty and staff at an elevated risk of exposure to COVID-19.
+Mercyhurst has very limited study abroad programming planned for spring 2021 with no university-sponsored travel.
+Program planning for academic year 2021-2022 will be conducted through the Office of Global Programs, starting in February.
+In all cases, Mercyhurst will monitor CDC and State Department travel advisories on a regular basis and reserves the right to cancel any study abroad trip where travel would put students, faculty and staff at an elevated risk of exposure to COVID-19.

 Academic Building Traffic Flow

-At this writing, a Traffic Flow Identification Working Group is analyzing academic campus spaces and making recommendations for modifications to building ingress/egress; limiting directions in stairwells; and/or adjusting hallway traffic patterns as necessary.
-The group will recommend directional signage throughout academic buildings on campus to assist students, faculty and staff in maintaining physical distancing during the change of classes.
+A Traffic Flow Identification Working Group has analyzed academic campus spaces and made recommendations for modifications to building ingress/egress; limiting directions in stairwells; and/or adjusting hallway traffic patterns as necessary.
+The group recommended specific directional signage throughout academic buildings on campus to assist students, faculty and staff in maintaining physical distancing during the change of classes.

 Class Size and Classroom Modifications Necessary for Social Distancing